 The memories of time spent as a child building dens, playing with your favourite toys and making mischief around the house brings a smile to most of our faces.
 But the reality, as an adult, of trying to keep your house tidy when you have kids of your own is a lot less fun.
-The home can quickly become cluttered, as you may have seen on Sort Your Life Out NZ, Three’s makeover show where a team of experts empty, sort and organise families’ homes, challenging them to get rid of half of their belongings.
 Here are a few of our favourite tips to help you sort your kids’ space out.

 Where to begin

 The more the merrier: get the kids involved.
 It is, afterall, their space and if they’re part of the process, they are more likely to pick up good habits and feel invested in keeping it tidy in the long term.

 Make a plan: how big is the job?
 Could you tackle it in a day or a weekend?
 If that feels overwhelming, you could break it down into sections to work through over the course of, say, a month.
 Filtering through your belongings can be emotionally and physically tiring both for you and for the kids, so be realistic about how much time you allocate to the task.

 Have fun: put your family’s favourite songs on the speaker, plan a few fun breaks and reward yourself and your little helpers when you reach significant milestones.
 As you declutter, you’ll need boxes to use as storage – decorating shoe boxes could be a fun activity for the kids to get creative halfway through the day.